Backstop needed to protect stability in Ireland, says Macron

 “What Chancellor Merkel said yesterday, and which is in line with the substance of our talks, is that we need visibility in 30 days.
 Nobody is going to wait until October 31st without trying to find a good solution,” Mr Macron said.

-The leades made their comments at a press conference in Paris ahead of a lunch meeting at the Elysee Palace. –Reuters and PA
+The two leaders were speaking ahead of their formal talks at the Elysee Palace. –Reuters and PA